Virus192/Day-21-Simulating-a-Brute-Force-Attack-with-Mythic-C2/README.md

     ```bash
     cd /usr/share/wordlists
     ```
-2. Use the first 50 lines of the `rockyou.txt` wordlist to create a smaller list:
+2. Use the first 50 lines of the `brute.txt` wordlist to create a smaller list:
     ```bash
-    head -50 rockyou.txt > /home/kali/aurora-wordlist.txt
+    head -50 brute.txt > /home/kali/aurora-wordlist.txt
     ```
 3. Edit the wordlist and insert the real password for proof of concept:
     ```bash